michalkotlinski/www/md/faq_ru.md

 ## The Presale

-### When is the Slock token presale?
+### When is the DAO token presale?

 It will take place at the beginning of 2016 and will last roughly two months.
 Further details will be released soon.

-### Why do a Slock token presale?
+### Why do a DAO token presale?

-We're using smart contracts build on the Ethereum blockchain so people all over the world can be empowered to build a new future for the sharing economy, and in exchange for their early help, they will receive a reward in the form of Slock tokens which holds many benefits.
+We're using smart contracts build on the Ethereum blockchain so people all over the world can be empowered to build a new future for the sharing economy, and in exchange for their early help, they will receive a reward in the form of DAO tokens which holds many benefits.

 In order to keep governance fair and decentralized, a DAO will be created so that the funds held by the sharing community will never be centrally managed.
-A small fee representing the cost of decentralization is taken from each Slock transaction not paid in Slock tokens and returned to the DAO, giving it an option to reinvest the profits to support its growth.
+A small fee representing the cost of decentralization is taken from each Slock transaction not paid in DAO tokens and returned to the DAO, giving it an option to reinvest the profits to support its growth.

-Slock tokens holders will be able to vote on important decisions relating to the management of the DAO, including redistributing profits amongst Slock token holders.
+DAO tokens holders will be able to vote on important decisions relating to the management of the DAO, including redistributing profits amongst DAO token holders.

-### What are Slock tokens?
+### What are DAO tokens?

-Slock tokens allows the holders to:
+DAO tokens allows the holders to:

 - Vote on important issues in the DAO
 - Open or close Slocks without having to pay a fee to the DAO